ryuichi1208/ranger-mcp-server/README.md

 # Ranger MCP Server

-This is a simple Model Context Protocol (MCP) server based on `FastMCP`.
 It consistently responds with "Ranger!" to any MCP tool request it receives via standard input/output (stdio).

 ## Usage